 Since I was trying to see if short loops could succeed on a musical level as well as long ones obviously do, I was really experimenting with a LOT of different kinds of endings – one of the most successful being the sudden one.
 You are listening to a loop, it’s starts lulling you in with it’s repetition, but instead of going on for 16 minutes like it normally would, after two minutes – it suddenly GOES.
 Then, another one appears, which HOPEFULLY draws attention away from the fact that your feeling, when the last piece stops so suddenly, is “hey, I was listening to that – why didn’t it go on longer?” but hopefully this tactic keeps the listener moving through the pieces instead of fixating on a single piece, viewing and experiencing the record as one entity, rather than as a collection of unrelated “pieces”.

 CHANGE OF HEART

-Then the piece almost wanders away, blending towards silence and trailing away towards
+Then the piece almost wanders away, blending towards silence and trailing away towards the next track.

 SILENT NIGHT (TRADITIONAL)